getsentry/action-release/README.md

 NOTE: You have to be an admin in your Sentry org to create this.

 For this action to communicate securely with Sentry, you'll need to create a new internal integration.
-In Sentry, navigate to: _Settings > Developer Settings > New Internal Integration_.
+In Sentry, navigate to: _Settings > Developer Settings > Custom Integrations > Create New Integration > Internal Integration_.

 Give your new integration a name (for example, "GitHub Action Release Integration”) and specify the necessary permissions.
 In this case, we need Admin access for “Release” and Read access for “Organization”.

 ![View of internal integration permissions.](images/internal-integration-permissions.png)

 Click “Save” at the bottom of the page and grab your token, which you’ll use as your `SENTRY_AUTH_TOKEN`.
-We recommend you store this as an [encrypted secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+We recommend you store this as an [encrypted secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 ## Usage